Activities CMA are involved in

 The CMA monthly ride is now something of an institution.
 What started as a chance for a few CMA members to simply go for a ride together has now developed into a regular ride leaving from multiple locations around the country.
 This means good roads and good food (we know all the good cafe’s) and riding with a mixed group of bikes and riders/pillions.
 We know that people want different things out of a ride so we choose routes with a bit of everything and organise the groups so that all abilities and bikes are catered for.

-To check out when the next rides are go to our “CMA Monthly Ride Info” menu.
+To check out when the next rides are going to our “CMA Monthly Ride Info” menu.

 5) MARSHALLING (Act of service)